devikapatneravindrapatne-code/cognevance_smartHomeAutomation/README.md

 | Relay Status | V4 | Displays the current relay state |
 | Light Status | V5 | Displays whether the automated light is ON or OFF |

-## Working

-The ESP32 reads data from the DHT22, LDR and PIR sensors and sends the values to the Blynk dashboard.

-The automatic lighting system works according to the following condition:

-- Motion detected + Low light → Relay ON → Light ON
-- No motion or Sufficient light → Relay OFF → Light OFF

-## Dashboard Features

-- Real-time temperature monitoring
-- Real-time humidity monitoring
-- Light intensity monitoring
-- Motion detection status
-- Relay status monitoring
-- Automatic light status monitoring

 ## Blynk Integration